davazp/lector/packages/lector/README.md

 ```

 The `ask` reader is a built-in reader that just returns the whole
 context.
-You can define a derived reader by calling `.then`, which
+You can define a derived reader by calling `.chain`, which
 will be called with the return value of the previous reader.

 If you return a *Promise* or another *Reader*, the resolved value of